 Addressing Gynecomastia in Austin, TX

 Gynecomastia is a common condition affecting many boys and men.
 The tissues of the breast can swell due to a hormone imbalance, weight gain, genetics, a medical condition, or from taking certain drugs, such anabolic steroids—any of which may prompt a man to seek out male breast reduction.
 Dr. Christine Fisher, who has published a book chapter for plastic surgeons on gynecomastia, works with each patient to determine the cause of his breast development and to develop an appropriate solution.

 Approximately 30 to 40 percent of teenage boys develop some degree of "breasts" during puberty, but most outgrow them as their testosterone and estrogen levels even out.
 Although not life threatening, gynecomastia can be embarrassing, adversely affecting men's self-esteem, mental health, and sometimes even social functioning.
-During your initial consultation, Dr. Fisher will examine your breasts.
+During your initial consultation, your surgeon will examine your breasts.
 In certain cases, gynecomastia can be treated with medications such as Tamoxifen.
 An evaluation by an internal medicine doctor or endocrinologist may be appropriate to assess for other medical causes.
 For others, a male breast reduction surgery is necessary.

 During your male breast reduction procedure, small incisions will be placed around your nipple, in the chest wall, and/or underneath the armpit.
 The size and extent of the incision and subsequent scar will depend on the amount of tissue to be removed.